Pierre666/aws-serverless-workshops/ImageProcessing/README.md

 1. On the Options page, leave all the defaults and click **Next**.

-1. On the Review page, Click the checkboxes to give AWS CloudFormation permission to **"create IAM resources"** and **"create IAM resources with custom names"**
+1. On the Review page, Click the checkboxes to give AWS CloudFormation permission to `create IAM resources` and `create IAM resources with custom names`

 1. Click **"Create Change Set"** in the Transforms section